jullienl/HPE-Synergy-baremetal/readme.md

 3. Create an HPE Oneview Server Profile Template for each OS type.

-   You can use the following playbooks to create the appropriate server profile templates:
+   The following playbooks can be used to create the appropriate server profile templates:
    - `ESXi_SPT_creation_Boot_from_Logical_Drive.yml`
    - `ESXi_SPT_creation_Boot_from_SAN.yml`
    - `RHEL_SPT_creation_Boot_from_Logical_Drive.yml`